-Norton Children’s Gynecology is the only practice in Louisville, Southern Indiana and Kentucky dedicated to pediatric gynecological care.
+Norton Children’s Gynecology, affiliated with the UofL School of Medicine, is the only practice in Louisville, Southern Indiana and Kentucky dedicated to pediatric gynecological care.
 Our board-certified physicians are trained to treat precocious puberty with the sensitivity that children, teens and parents need.

 Pubertal aberration means the onset of puberty does not occur as it should.
 It may start early (precocious puberty) or late (delayed puberty).